-Mayor Trantalis recognized Courtney Crush, Esq., Crush Law, P.A., 333 client's consultants to review and digest the Survey.
-She commented on the history of efforts regarding the Central Beach Master Plan since
+Mayor Trantalis recognized Courtney Crush, Esq., Crush Law, P.A., 333 New River Drive and on behalf of several property owners in the Central Beach Area.
+Ms. Crush confirmed the need for additional time for her client's consultants to review and digest the Survey.
+She commented on the history of efforts regarding the Central Beach Master Plan since 2008.
+Ms. Crush expounded on issues regarding this Survey, confirming her clients' opposition to blanket Historic Designation.